 Gear up to capture another momentous first-time event in your little one’s life – the first bath.
 Like every other first time, this too is special and worth recording.
 Researchers say that every bath time will be your bonding time with your baby.
 Hence, it is important that you are stress-free during this period.
-Most new parents fear that they may do something wrong as they don’t know how to give a sponge bath to baby.
+Most new parents fear that they may do something wrong as they don’t know how to give a sponge bath to the baby.
 Here’s a detailed guide that will answer all your queries about how to give your baby a good and relaxing sponge bath.

-Preparation For an Infant’s Sponge Bath
+Preparation for an Infant’s Sponge Bath

 Newborns don’t get very dirty and don’t require a tub bath every day.
 Giving your little one a sponge bath gives you some time to handle your baby before you move to a tub bath.
 There are a few basic preparations you must make before the sponge bath too.
 They are:

 - Start by washing your hands.
-Gather all the bathing essentials for your baby before you start: a large towel to lay your baby on, non perfumed wipes, a mild baby cleanser, a few pieces of moistened cotton wool, a clean washcloth or damp sponge, a fresh set of clothes, and a nappy.
+Gather all the bathing essentials for your baby before you start: a large towel to lay your baby on, non-perfumed wipes, a mild baby cleanser, a few pieces of moistened cotton wool, a clean washcloth or damp sponge, a fresh set of clothes, and a nappy.
 Avoid soaps or perfumed wipes as they may disturb the natural balance of your baby’s skin.

 - Keep warm water ready for soaking the sponge or washcloth.